 About this typeface

-Reflecting the character, the Patufet type family presents itself as a simple and humble Roman typeface.
-The family comes with basic weighted strokes.
-Finet (UltraLight) adds a touch of delicacy and elegance for titles and large text.
-Prim (Light) is respectable and modest, while Mig (Regular) weight is quiet and unpretentious.
-For a more rustic appearance, Gras (Bold) provides a bolder, slightly naive expression.
+Reflecting this character, the Patufet family is a simple, humble Roman typeface.
+It includes a range of basic weights: Finet (UltraLight) adds delicacy and elegance for titles and large text; Prim (Light) is modest and respectful; Mig (Regular) is calm and unassuming; and Gras (Bold) offers a rustic, slightly naive boldness.
+The family also features a set of icons and emojis for added fun.

 Designed by